Roni, Jigawa

 Roni is a Local Government Area of Jigawa State, Nigeria.
 Its headquarters are in the town of Roni.

 It has an area of 322 km^{2} and a population of 77,819 at the 2006 census.

 The postal code of the area is 705.

+Climate

+The weather is oppressive and mostly cloudy, with temperatures ranging from 58°F to 102°F year round, with occasional dips below or above 106°F.

+January is the coolest month and May is the hottest month in Roni.
+The average annual temperature varies throughout the year.